 - Laundry Bag

 Travellers residing in Australia: All prices are inclusive of GST and postage with documentation.
 All purchases must be made with your Travel Agent at time of booking.
 Payment for all merchandise is due with final tour payment prior to departure.
 Merchandise will not be sold once on tour or after travellers return home.
 Refer to the website for delivery and jacket sizes.
-Exchanges can be made on unused merchandise, an AUD15 per delivery postage and handling fee will be charged (this price will increase to AUD$15 from 1 September 2023).
+Exchanges can be made on unused merchandise, an AUD$10 per delivery postage and handling fee will be charged (this price will increase to AUD$15 from 1 September 2023).

 Travellers residing outside of Australia: GPT have a range of merchandise available to all travellers.
 All orders should be made at the time of booking and rate applicable is quoted in New Zealand Dollars.
 Items available are a waterproof jacket, GPT wool blend cap.
 Pricing is listed within our International Tariff.
-An additional NZD15 per delivery postage and handling fee will be charged with any purchase (this price will increase to NZD$15 from 1 September 2023).
+An additional NZD$10 per delivery postage and handling fee will be charged with any purchase (this price will increase to NZD$15 from 1 September 2023).

 Each traveller is entitled to travel with ONE suitcase on tour measuring (length + width + depth) no more than 150cm (59”).
 Ultimate Small Group Touring travellers may bring up to TWO suitcases if airline ticket permits.